Derby County fans march to Pride Park in support of club

 The Rams went into administration in September and have an extra month to prove to the Football League how they will fund the rest of the season.

-On Sunday, 3,000 fans gathered outside the Assembly Rooms in Derby before walking to Pride Park ahead of the game against Birmingham City.
+On Sunday, close to 10,000 fans gathered outside the Assembly Rooms before walking to Pride Park ahead of the game against Birmingham City.

 They carried banners and sang chants urging their club to be saved.